Frequently Asked Questions About Annuities

 Taxes and Fees

-A qualified annuity allows for a tax-deductible purchase (with pre-tax dollars), while a non-qualified annuity involves a purchase with after-tax dollars.
-When you receive a distribution from a qualified annuity, the entire amount — principal and earnings — is subject to ordinary income tax.
-With a non-qualified annuity, since you already paid tax on the money used to make the purchase, only the earnings are taxable.
+A qualified annuity is purchased with pre-tax dollars, usually funds from a retirement plan like a 401(k) or IRA.
+A non-qualified annuity involves a purchase with after-tax dollars.
+When you receive a distribution from a qualified annuity, the entire amount, both principal and earnings, is subject to ordinary income tax.
+With a non-qualified annuity, because you have already paid tax on the money used to make the purchase, only the earnings are taxable.

 Are There Any Fees Associated With Purchasing an Annuity?